dgoffredo/stag/scratch/notes.md

 TODO
 ----
-- Include the version in the python modules.
 - Fix `to_json` and `from_json`.
 - Support datetimes in `from_json`.
 - Elide unmodified names from `_name_mappings` (and modify `to_json` and